watertightai/worktest-citations-pipeline/README.md

 reasoning.

 If your evaluation data was in the model's training set, you're measuring memory, not capability.
-For recent models, this means being careful with publication dates and public datasets.
+This means being careful with paper publication dates and model training cutoff dates.

 ---

 **Key insight**: Every pipeline decision affects these quality gates.
 You must explicitly analyze how your approach addresses each gate, and document the tradeoffs you made.

+**Our Advice**: Sometimes the only way to ensure you're catching problems is to

 ## Evaluation